AdyKalra/aws-azure-trends/Architecting for Reliability on AWS.md

   * **CloudWatch ServiceLens enhances the observability of your services and applications by enabling you to integrate traces, metrics, logs, and alarms into one place.** ServiceLens integrates **CloudWatch with AWS X-Ray to provide an end-to-end view of your application to help you more efficiently pinpoint performance bottlenecks and identify impacted users.** A **service map** displays your service endpoints and resources as “nodes” and highlights the traffic, latency, and errors for each node and its connections.
 You can choose a node to see detailed insights about the correlated metrics, logs, and traces associated with that part of the service.
 This enables you to investigate problems and their effect on the application.

   * **Contributor Insights** to analyze log data and create time series that display contributor data.
 You can see metrics about the top-N contributors, the total number of unique contributors, and their usage.
 This helps you find top talkers and understand who or what is impacting system performance.
 For example, you can find bad hosts, identify the heaviest network users, or find the URLs that generate the most errors.

   *  **CloudWatch Container Insights** to collect, aggregate, and summarize metrics and logs from your containerized applications and microservices.
 Container Insights is available for Amazon Elastic Container Service, Amazon Elastic Kubernetes Service, and Kubernetes platforms on Amazon EC2.

+ * AWS provides two levels of protection against DDoS attacks: **AWS Shield Standard and AWS Shield Advanced**.Is a **managed distributed denial of service(DDOS) protection**.
+AWS Shield Standard is automatically included at no extra cost beyond what you already pay for AWS WAF and your other AWS services.
+For added protection against DDoS attacks, AWS offers AWS Shield Advanced.
+AWS Shield Advanced provides expanded DDoS attack protection for your Amazon EC2 instances, Elastic Load Balancing load balancers, Amazon CloudFront distributions, and Amazon Route 53 hosted zones.